+Education and Training .9-5

+Roles of the Comprehensive Plan .9-6

+Priority Recommendation .9-8

+Financing the Comprehensive Plan .9-10

+Implementation Matrix .9-12

 Appendix

-Implementation Matrix .9-11

-Financing the Comprehensive Plan .9-10

-Priority Recommendation .9-8

-Roles of the Comprehensive Plan .9-6

-Education and Training .9-5

-List of AbbreviationsAppendix-1
+List of Abbreviations .A-1

-Useful LinksAppendix-2
+Useful Links .A-2

 A city's comprehensive plan is well-defined as a long-range planning tool that is intended to be used by City staff, councils and boards, along with citizens, to guide the community's physical development for 10 to 20 years.
 A comprehensive plan has two primary and interrelated focuses.
 The first focus is to allow the City's residents the opportunity to create a shared vision of what they desire for the future of their community.
 The second is to establish methods in which a community can effectively achieve that vision.